Guidelines for Fundraising On Behalf of Catholic Relief Services

 Thank you for fundraising on behalf of Catholic Relief Services.

 Catholic Relief Services (CRS) is the official international humanitarian agency of the Catholic community in the United States.
-For more than 70 years, CRS has been providing expertise and compassion to the very poorest of our brothers and sisters in 101 countries on five continents.
+For more than 75 years, CRS has been providing expertise and compassion to the very poorest of our brothers and sisters in more than 100 countries on five continents.
 Our work helps feed hungry families, provides health care and clean water in remote villages, helps farmers to grow better crops, protects orphans and vulnerable children, and allows for an immediate response to emergencies.
 We reach almost 100 million people without regard to race, religion or nationality.

 - Events that conflict in any way with CRS’ mission, Catholic teachings or other program priorities are not allowed.

 - CRS does not accept nonmonetary contributions of items like food or clothing.

 - CRS cannot sponsor or solicit contributions for events.